-- The Asian Conference on Hepatitis and AIDS (ACHA) is moving the annual, in-person event, which was scheduled to take place on 15 - 17 May 2020 to a fully virtual conference on 3 - 5 September 2020.
+- The Asian Conference on Hepatitis and AIDS (ACHA) 2020 is postponed to next year.
 More details will be shared soon.

 In contrast to a reduced number of newly-infected HIV patients globally, there is an increased incidence of HIV in China in the last decade.
 This has alerted political leadership and thus consolidation of public health in regard to the HIV epidemic has been prioritized by the national health agenda.
 The epidemic pattern has shifted from intravenous drug users towards the general population, with the highest increase noticed in men who have sex with men.
 This underscores the importance of pre-exposure prophylaxis (PrEP) in the prevention and control of the HIV epidemic.
 Another important consideration is the social stigma and discrimination of people living with HIV still prevalent across the country.